lengers/Activiti6-docker/README.md

 http://<ip of docker host>:<container's 8080 port>/activiti-rest
 ```

+There is no root resource, so expect to access the API via paths such as *activiti-rest/service/repository/deployments*.
+See [Activiti's User Guide](http://www.activiti.org/userguide/#_rest_api) for information on the resources available.

 Login with *kermit/kermit*.

+## Extending
+You will probably want to add custom service tasks and their dependencies to your Activiti instance.

+In a nutshell you create a new Dockerfile, use `cwoodcock\docker` for the **FROM** statement and you can then add/customise your setup as you see fit.

+See [this gist](https://gist.github.com/anonymous/c2b95c430762744e8ee3) for some ideas.

 ### Ports
 Some of the commands below use docker's `-P` flag which maps the exposed ports to random ports on the Docker host.
 This may/may not be what you want.
 You can use `-p 8080:nnnn` instead if you want it assigned to a specific port.